Trump threatens to cut federal aid if schools don’t reopen

 Trump made his threat a day after launching an all-out effort pressing state and local officials to reopen the nation’s schools and colleges this fall.
 At a White House event Tuesday, health and education officials argued that keeping students out for the fall semester would pose greater health risks than any tied to the coronavirus.

-Among those pushing for a fall reopening was the chief of the Centers for Disease Control and Prevention.
-But Trump on Wednesday complained the agency’s school opening guidelines were “very tough & expensive.”
+Among those pushing for a fall reopening was the chief of the CDC.
+But Trump on Wednesday complained the agency’s school opening guidelines were too tough and costly.

-“While they want them open, they are asking schools to do very impractical things.
-I will be meeting with them!!!”
-Trump wrote.
+“While they want them open, they are asking schools to do very impractical things,” Trump wrote.

 The CDC’s director, Dr. Robert Redfield, has emphasized that his agency’s guidelines are only recommendations